 From 2017 to 2020, nearly 10 million acres of public land has been leased for new extraction.
 This is the same size as TEN Olympic National Parks.
-A third of this land is being leased for merely \$2.00 an acre, a measly price to pay for permanent ecosystem damage.
+A third of this land is being leased for merely \$2.00 an acre.

-Even under a conservative "low-development scenario," where very few land leases are developed for oil or gas production, the potential emissions would still equal the total annual emissions of Brazil."
+Even under a conservative "low-development scenario," where very few land leases are developed for oil or gas production, the potential emissions would still equal the total annual emissions of Brazil.